maxshafer/shafer-research-group/content/home/research_overview.md

                   </a>
                   <div class="card-text">
                     <h4>
-                      <a>Identifying and characterising new sleep genes
+                      <a>Identifying and characterising sleep genes and circuits
                       </a>
                     </h4>
                     <div class="article-style">